elliottgroves/Processing-Music-Player/README.md

 # Processing-Music-Player
 A project from 2010 done in Processing.
-A simple music player which plays local files and mp3s if you provide a url.
+A simple music player/visualizer which plays local files and mp3s if you provide a url, while changing colors of the interface based on the frequency bands of the song being played.

 The source code can be found in the source folder -> ProcessingMusicPlayer.pde.